IamAbhinav03/SLAPs-Final-Project/README.md

     2. Hint System: Zeta uses Z3 to generate soulutions to the problem and gives hints based on the user’s progress, providing optimal assistance without revealing solutions outright unless specified
     3. User Interface: The terminal interface will present puzzles and hints in a clear, engaging format, with points and hints shown dynamically as the player progresses.

+# How to run the game

+- Create a virtual environment
+- install the dependcies in the rquriements.txt
+- run the main.py file.

 <!--
 Summary